isaac-sim/IsaacLab/docs/source/how-to/make_static_prim.rst

 Articulation
 ------------

-Making an articulation static requires adding a fixed joint to the root link of the articulation.
+Making an articulation static requires having a fixed joint to the root rigid body link of the articulation.
 This can be achieved by setting the parameter :attr:`sim.schemas.ArticulationRootPropertiesCfg.fix_root_link` as True.
+Based on the value of this parameter, the following cases are possible:

+* If set to :obj:`None`, the root link is not modified.
+* If the articulation already has a fixed root link, this flag will enable or disable the fixed joint.
+* If the articulation does not have a fixed root link, this flag will create a fixed joint between the world frame and the root link.
+The joint is created with the name "FixedJoint".

 For instance, to spawn an ANYmal robot and make it static in the simulation world, the following code can be used: